CSC510-2015-Axitron/project2/README.md

 ## 3. Tables

-All tables in this project 2 paper are located in the Bad Smells Results section, one table per bad smell.
-Each table reports  stink scores summarized from the feature detectors corresponding to particular bad smell.
-If the numerical result of feature detector of the group is higher than the defined threshold, a stink score "1" is earned.
+All tables in this project 2 paper are located in [Bad Smells Results](https://github.com/CSC510-2015-Axitron/project2#9-bad-smells-results) section, one table per bad smell.
+Each table reports stink scores summarized from the results of feature detectors corresponding to the particular bad smell.
+If the numerical result of feature detector for the group is higher than the defined threshold, a stink score "1" is earned.

 ## 4. Data